lerna/lerna/doc/troubleshooting.md

 If you can upgrade Lerna to said version please do so, or as an alternative solution you can add `--concurrency=1`.

-### Artifactory intergration issues
+### Private npm registry (Artifactory, npm Enterprise, etc) integration issues

-If `lerna bootstrap` is failing because you have repositories on a private server make sure you are including that regsitry.
-Example: `lerna bootstrap -- --regsitry=http://[registry-url]`.
+If `lerna bootstrap` is failing because you have repositories on a private server make sure you are including that registry.
+Example: `lerna bootstrap -- --registry=http://[registry-url]`.

 ## Import Command